American Express: 1980s

+1990s

 In 1991, a group of restaurants in Boston, including some that were exclusive to Amex, stopped accepting American Express while accepting and encouraging the use of Visa and Mastercard.
 The rationale was due to far lower fees as compared to American Express' fees at the time (which were about 4% for each transaction versus around 1.2% for Visa and Mastercard).
-The revolt, known as the "Boston Fee Party" (alluding to the Boston Tea Party), spread to over 250 restaurants across the United States, including restaurants in other cities such as New York City, Chicago, and Los Angeles.
-Visa offered to pay the Fee Party's legal bills, and Discover Card was able to increase their acceptance among Boston restaurants by 375%.
-Kenneth Chenault, then head of Travel Related Services prior to becoming American Express CEO, cut fees to bring these restaurants back into the fold.
-American Express then shifted its focus from exclusivity to broadening acceptance, adding mainstream merchants like Walmart to the American Express network.
+The revolt, known as the "Boston Fee Party" (alluding to the Boston Tea Party), spread to restaurants across the United States, including in cities such as New York City, Chicago, and Los Angeles.
+Visa offered to pay the Fee Party's legal bills.
+Kenneth Chenault, then head of the firm's United States Consumer Card Group, cut fees to bring these restaurants back into the fold.
 American Express was, at the time, known for cutting its interchange fee to merchants and restaurants if they accepted only American Express and no other credit or charge cards.
 This prompted competitors such as Visa and Mastercard to file complaints as the tactics gave Amex exclusivity at restaurants.
 Capitalizing on this elitist image, American Express frequently mentioned such exclusive partnerships in its advertising.
 Aside from some holdouts including Neiman Marcus, which continued exclusivity until 2011, the practice largely ended in 1991.

 In April 1992, American Express spun off First Data in an initial public offering.